 Not sure if your text message channel is actually working?
-If your conversational SMS marketing efforts don’t seem to be paying off, you may be guilty of making one of these three major mistakes.
+If your conversational SMS marketing efforts don’t seem to be paying off, you may be guilty of making any of these three major mistakes.

 1. Text messaging without consent